Firstrade rating

 CDs $30 for primary market CDs, net yield basis for secondary market CDs

-Investments stocks, options, mutual funds, bonds, CDs, ETFs
+Investments stocks, options, mutual funds, fixed income, CDs, ETFs

 Firstrade Margin Rates